3.b) Persistence of brain memory

 3.b.1.
 Short-term memory

-All the information the brain has used since the last time the system reorganized or performed the maintenance will be in this memory; usually, since the person slept enough time to perform this task.
+All the information the brain has used since the last time the system performed its maintenance will be in this memory; usually, since the person slept enough time.

-The degree of conservation or state of the information will depend on the mentioned time and, of course, on the physiological or genetic capacity of each.
+The degree of the info conservation will depend on the mentioned time and, of course, on the physiological and genetic capacity of each.

-This memory will feed mainly on the data that has gone through the auxiliary working memory, from both medium and long-term memory, the experience, and reasoning during normal life through our perception.
+The memory will feed mainly on the data that has gone through the auxiliary working memory from both medium and long-term memory, the experience, and reasoning during life through the perception.

 Due to historical evolution, this memory is most efficient for approximately 16 hours, reserving 8 hours daily for its maintenance.
-Admittedly, we do not use all the sleeping time to clean short-term memory; a significant amount of time will devote to the transfer of information from medium-term to long-term memory and other diverse maintenance functions.
+Admittedly, a person does not use all the sleeping time to clean short-term memory; a significant amount of time will devote to the transfer of information from medium-term to long-term memory and other diverse maintenance functions.

 There are short-term memory cleaning systems highly recommended, and others advise against strongly.
-Just say the first will not be easy to obtain if there are elements in the short-term memory that generate tensions and demand the individual's attention.
-In regards to the latter, the effects of abusive ingestion of alcohol can be an example; this can, in turn, give us an idea of the effects of non-abusive but counterproductive ingestion, especially for the information contained in this memory.
+Just say the first will not be easy to obtain if there are elements in the short-term memory generating tensions and demanding the individual's attention.
+The effects of abusive ingestion of alcohol can be an example; in turn, this can give an idea of the effects of non-abusive but counterproductive ingestion, especially for the data contained in this memory.

 In the future, it is very likely that computers will always be working, whether by running requested programs or reorganizing.

 There are already programs running automatically: defragmenting and maintenance of the hard drive, cleaning the Windows system log, search for and downloading of news or installing programs updates, compression tasks, and anti-virus.